-{In the neutrinophilic model that is being explored here, the fermionic dark matter will be heavier and then it can annihilate to lighter scalar dark matter that we intend to analyze here.
-Their relic density together can be obtained only when we consider their number densities evolve through a set of coupled Boltzmann equations (CBE).
+In the two-component dark matter model, which is under study, the fermionic dark matter is found to be heavier and it can annihilate to lighter scalar dark matter.
+Their relic density together can be obtained only when we consider their number densities to evolve through a set of coupled Boltzmann equations (CBE).
 The Boltzmann equations are expressed as:

-Here $\sigma_{\chi_1\chi_1 \to \phi_3\phi_3}$ (expression given in Appendix.~\ref{eq:A.6}) provides the cross-section of the fermionic DM annihilating to the scalar DM candidates, whereas $\sigma_{\phi_3\phi_3 \to \chi_1\chi_1}$ provides the same for the reverse process.
-The $\chi_1\chi_1\to \phi_3\phi_3$ annihilation, which acts as the interaction term between the two DM candidates in our model, can be drawn as a Feynman diagram like Fig.~\ref{fig:FSanni}.
-Here the $H$ mediated process is highly suppressed due to the very weak interaction strength of the H involved vertices $H \chi_1\chi_1$ and $H\phi_3\phi_3$ compared to those involving the SM Higgs, $h\chi_1\chi_1$ and $h\phi_3\phi_3$.